 Slow it down — Scammers often create a sense of urgency so that they can bypass your better instincts.
 Take your time and ask questions to avoid being rushed into a bad situation.

-- Update Your Privacy Settings: Privacy settings allow you to control your personal information (name, address, phone number, date of birth, financial details, photos or videos, etc) and how that information is used.
+- Review and update your privacy settings regularly.
+Privacy settings allow you to control your personal information (name, address, phone number, date of birth, financial details, photos or videos, etc) and how that information is used.
 Review your privacy settings on all of your accounts including your social media accounts.
 Consider restricting who can see your friends list, contacts, photos and posts.

-- Activate Automatic Updates: Automatic updates are a set of changes to an app, software or operating system that are automatically pushed by the developer to fix or improve it.
+- Keep your software and devices up to date.
+Updates are a set of changes to an app, software or operating system that are pushed by the developer to fix or improve it.
 Oftentimes, cybercriminals take advantage of security flaws to plant malicious software on your devices.
-By activating automatic updates, you will automatically patch security vulnerabilities to protect your data.
+By keeping your software and devices updated, you will automatically patch security vulnerabilities to protect your data.

 By taking these simple steps to strengthen your online security, you are setting yourself up for a safer online experience.